UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 #### **Answer:**

-**Trevor:** So the plan is that there's a usable beta out in a month.
+**Ryan:** So the plan is that there's a usable beta out in a month.
 This will be live on the mainnet and usable, but the incentivization model maybe 1, 2, 3 weeks after.
 Once we're comfortable with the product, everyone's using it.
 We're able to be like, okay, it's time to start incentivizing people to move over here, so we don't have to launch it exactly on day one of the marketplaces being out, but we do hope it's launched very shortly after.

 **Algy:** I don't think we've released it to the community yet, but we have this tool that we've been playing with.
 That's how you see these images that Mark is sending, and it's this tool we made that gives us the ability to scramble.

-**Trevor:** Don't share it.
+**Ryan:** Don't share it.

 **Algy:** Okay.